< PREV | NEXT > | INDEX | GOOGLE | UPDATES | CONTACT | $Donate? | HOME

 DAYLOG MON 02 SEP 24: The media is running headlines: "Trump claims he had every right to interfere with election."
 Oh, more nonsense from Decrepit Donald, how tiresome.
 If any answer were needed, it would be: Your opinion doesn't count -- only the jury's.

 The news made a bit of a fuss about Jeff Walz, Tim Walz's older brother, denouncing Tim and praising Trump.
 The brothers don't talk to each other any more.
 This is news?
 Not really.
-Trump is shrinking into oblivion, and so will his fans.

-* Thinking about the current state of the GOP in the fade-out of the Trump era, I recall thinking that the Republican National Convention would be a massive dumpster fire.
+* Thinking about the current state of the GOP, I recall thinking that the Republican National Convention would be a massive dumpster fire.
 As the date approached, however, I got to thinking it would be a whimper instead.
+That's what it was.
+Trump took over the RNC without any resistance.
+Today, there is no mention of the GOP except in the context of Trump.

 DAYLOG TUE 03 SEP 24: The new movie REAGAN, with Dennis Quaid in the title role, is getting panned by the critics -- who call it a superficial hagiography, placing Ronald Reagan in a glowingly positive light.
 However, audience reaction has been overwhelmingly positive.